 - Holiday insurance is a must, as like any holiday, but especially when visiting America, they do not have an NHS service like in the UK, so if you are admitted to hospital or require treatment it can be very costly.
 There are a lot of great holiday insurance comparison websites that you can use to get the best deal for you.
 It is important to make sure you get the right cover, not just the cheapest.

-- I always let my bank know I am going abroad so when payments made whilst away are not classed as being fraud and have your card blocked, which can be very annoying when you are away.
+- I always let my bank know I am going abroad so when payments made whilst away are not classed as being a fraud and have your card blocked, which can be very annoying when you are away.

-- I normally take some cash and the rest on a MoneyCard, these are great as they are used like a credit card, but you can top them up as you please and log in and see what you have spent.
-It is always a good idea getting a second card, just in case of emergencies.
+- I normally take some cash and the rest on a MoneyCard, these are great as they are used as a credit card, but you can top them up as you please and log in and see what you have spent.
+It is always a good idea of getting a second card, just in case of emergencies.

 - Take a copy of all your documents and keep them safe, it is always a good idea to have backup documents of all the bookings you have made, just in case your battery on your phone goes and you do not have access to it.